Pirmayr/Run2/Commands.md

 creates an array

-* length: size of the array
+* length: size of the arrayof
 * initialvalue: value with which the array is to be initialized

 Examples: